Peter Lampl: Early life and education

 Lampl's father was a Viennese émigré who came to Britain in 1938.
 Lampl grew up in Barnsley, Yorkshire, and as the family moved to Surrey when he was 11, he was educated at Reigate Grammar School and Cheltenham Grammar School.
-He studied at Corpus Christi College, Oxford, and the London Business School.
+He was awarded a Bachelor of Arts degree from the University of Oxford where he was an undergraduate student of Corpus Christi College, Oxford followed by postgraduate study at the London Business School.

-Business career
+Career

-Lampl worked outside Britain for over twenty years, initially as a management consultant with The Boston Consulting Group in Boston, Massachusetts, Paris and Munich.
+Lampl worked outside the UK for over twenty years, initially as a management consultant with the Boston Consulting Group in Boston, Massachusetts, Paris and Munich.
 He then worked as an executive at International Paper, the world's largest paper and forest products company, where he spent six years in senior management positions.

 In 1983, Lampl set up the Sutton Company, a private equity firm with offices in New York City, London and Munich, and by the mid-1990s had become extremely wealthy.
 Before setting up the Sutton Trust, he funded a campaign to ban handguns in the wake of the Dunblane massacre which resulted in a complete ban on handguns in the UK.